cow-co/cerberus/docs/support-notes.md

   - `WARN`: A *client-caused* issue that will cause a single request to fail.
 For example, a malformed request.
   - `SECURITY`: An issue that is of  particular relevance to security.
 For example, a failed login.
 Should be treated at the same tier as `ERROR`.
 Will always be logged, regardless of log level configuration.
   - `INFO`: Generally useful information about the running of the application.
 In particular, `INFO` is used to log calls to particularly sensitive endpoints (deletes, admin endpoints, etc.)
   - `DEBUG`: Messages which are useful for developers to track the progress of the application through its various code paths.
+Placed at the start of most of the non-trivial functions.
 - The log level can be configured in `config/general.json`
   - This should probably be set to `INFO` or `WARN` in production.
 - Log message format is: